The Little Big List of Things to Do in Berlin

 Berlin is fast becoming one of the most popular cities in Europe to visit.
 This is not at all surprising given that for centuries the city has been at the heart of major events in European history.
 And there is so much more than political history, Berlin is equally known for its music scene, vibrant nightlife and alternative culture; and has been since the 1920s.
 Whatever your interests Berlin has something for you.
 This is not just another list of things to do in Berlin.
 Although it focuses on the culture and history of this city, as a starting point this list caters for all levels of interest in history.
 For children as well as adults.
 For visitors with a general interest in history and those who love history and can not get enough.

-Please Note: from 16 December to 10 January public life throughout Germany is heavily restricted.
+Please Note: As of 21 May cultural attractions and restaurants are starting to re-open again in Berlin.
+There are, however, restrictions in place.
 Only consult trusted sources for up-to-date information abut the situation in Berlin.
 When it comes to suggestions what to do when you get to Berlin, we at Archaeology Travel have your back!

 Looking east along the Spree River from the Weidendammer Brücke towards Museumsinsel and the Berliner Fernsehturm, or TV Tower.